 Our hypothesis is that algae will grow at an optimum rate in symbiotic conditions.
 This means “helper bacteria” are needed for the algae to grow optimally because they may be providing B12 to the algae, a vitamin vital to growth.
 (Algae are unusual in their requirement of Vitamin B12 as higher plants do not require it at all.)
 Vitamin B12 is also known as cobalamin and is an organic micronutrient uniquely made by bacteria.
 The algae may be dependent for their metabolism for this.

 Our aim is to grow four separate samples of algae each under different conditions in order to investigate the best conditions for growth.
 A centrifuge was used to separate the algae.
+To get accurate results, make sure that your centrifuge is fully calibrated and is functioning well.
+Otherwise, you’ll need to get a centrifuge repair service before conducting the experiment.

 1. One will be washed three times to remove all bacteria and create the cleanest conditions to see how that will affect algal growth.
 It may show that algae actually need only a small amount of bacteria to grow.